padogrid/padogrid/padogrid-deployment/src/main/resources/coherence/apps/perf_test/README.md

 The `perf_test` app also includes the `test_group` script that allows you to configure one or more groups of `NamedCache` operations and execute them in parallel.
 A group is analogous to a function that makes multiple `NamedCache` method calls in the order they are specified in the `etc/group.properties` file.
 The `etc` directory also contains the `group-put.properties` and `group-get.properties` files that have been preconfigured to invoke 22 put calls and 22 get calls on 22 different caches.
 You can configure the Near Cache in `etc/client-config.xml` to measure the throughput.

-You can also ingest `Customer` and `Order` domain objects with mock data.
-These objects have been annotated with Hibernate such that you can synchronize Coherence with a database of your choice.
-See the [CacheWriterLoaderPkDbImpl (Database Integration)](#cachewriterloaderpkdbimpl-database-ntegration) section for configuration instructions.

 ## NamedCaches

 All the test cases are performed on three (3) partitioned caches with a simple PBM (Pharmacy Benefit Management) data model that associates the client group number with group members.
 Simply put, all of the members that belong to a group are co-located in the same Coherence partition.
 This enables each Coherence member to complete transactions with their local datasets without encountering additional network hops.